Contact Us

 W H A T E L S E ?

-I’m sometimes asked if I also do “my own” writing, but all of this is, for now.
-I’d rather be outside moving my body through space, and it helps that I live at the base of an extinct volcano right in town.
+I’m often asked if I also do “my own” writing, but all of this is, for now.
+I’d rather be outside moving my body through space, and isn’t it great that I live at the base of an extinct volcano right in town.
 I wander those woods up in Mt.
 Tabor Park nearly every day, follow Forest Park’s and other city-park trails, hike the Pacific Northwest’s wilder parts, and head out to the Coast.
 Portland’s arts and culture and the best of peopling also get me going.
 And I’ve always got bookmarks somewhere, currently in The Shadow of the Wind by Carlos Ruiz Zafón and The Spell of the Sensuous by David Abram.

 And, yes, I still play the piano.